kmmelton/kaelyn/docs/Notes/cloud_computing.md

     - for data infrequently accessed and stored only a particular region
 - standard reduced redundancy storage class
     - used for data that is noncritical and reproduced quickly

+^^Features of S3^^

+Lifecycle Management: </br>
+S3 defines a certain set of rules to be followed by a particular group of objects. </br>
+    - 2 types of action: transition and expiration